DrkBlde/Omni-Inventory-Pro/README.md

 - Your Node.js version and operating system

 When requesting commercial use permission, describe your intended use clearly and wait for a response before proceeding.
+> I may not respond to any emails